javascriptpoet/notes/webDev/projects/satelliteReact/daily/general.md

 I dont have to waste concentration on shifting mind gears into some other pattern.
 It works, just dont want to be bothered with infinite number of other ways.

+# 12-17-16

+* <strong>i think i'm gonna take all these abstractions less serious</strong><br>
+they just helpers to acheive the main goal which is to build a nice ui for people that trust you to do it.
+So, i'll start right there, design eactly the look of it and arrange the whole structure to do it the best i know and i do know a few good tricks of the trade now.